William Shatner will take his Star Trek legacy to edge of space on Blue Origin rocket ride

-It's been decades since actor William Shatner first suited up to play the iconic role of Captain James T. Kirk of the USS Enterprise on Star Trek in the 1960s.
-He's about to get a lot closer to his fictional counterpart's accomplishments.
-Blue Origin announced on Monday that Shatner is signed up to catch a rocket ride to suborbital space.
+It's been decades since William Shatner first suited up to play the iconic role of Captain James T. Kirk of the USS Enterprise on Star Trek in the 1960s.
+The actor's about to get a lot closer to his fictional counterpart's accomplishments.
+Blue Origin announced Monday that Shatner is signed up to catch a rocket ride to suborbital space.

 Rumors had been swirling that Shatner, who turned 90 this year, would be on the passenger roster for the second crewed flight by the space company run by Amazon founder Jeff Bezos.